Please be advised applications for work experience placements January to July 2024 are now closed.

 - Broadens the public knowledge of the NHS and trust and the care provided to patients.

-- Previous placements have included: Nursing, IT, HR, Medicine (over 18s only), Administration, Physiotherapy, Occupational Therapy, Finance, Communications, and Speech and Language Therapy.
+- Previous placements have included: Nursing, IT, HR, Medicine (over 18s only), Administration, Physiotherapy, Occupational Therapy, Finance, Communications, Clinical Research and Speech and Language Therapy.

 - We can also offer an Introduction to Allied Health Professions.
 This is a new 5-day event that aims to provide attendees with an overview of 5 of the Allied Health Professions (Physiotherapy, Occupational Therapy, Speech and Language Therapy, Dietetics, and Podiatry).